daphnechong/music-matrix-tutorial/README.md

 * Change the volume so that it is loudest at 0.125 seconds, and then fades out.
 You may have to do this in phases. ([documentation](http://webaudio.github.io/web-audio-api/#the-audioparam-interface))

-* You may also hear some “clicking” at the start of the note.
-You can fix it by playing the note at very low volume at first, then increasing it.
+* You may also hear some “clicking” at the start or end of the note, when the audio wave is started or stopped.
+You can fix it by playing the note at very low volume at those times.

 ###Playing different notes

-* You can change the tone of the note by adjusting the frequency on the `OscillatorNode`.
+* Change the tone of the note by adjusting the frequency on the `OscillatorNode`.
 The frequency is defined in Hertz.
 You can look up a [list of notes](http://www.phy.mtu.edu/~suits/notefreqs.html) to find standard note frequencies.

 * Choose 16 different note frequencies, and add them to an array.
 You can select any notes you like!
 I recommend sticking to a music scale of defined notes (e.g. a [major scale](http://www.musictheorysite.com/major-scales/list-of-all-major-scales) for a “happy” sound, minor scale for a “sad” sound, or [pentatonic scale](http://www.musictheorysite.com/pentatonic-scales) for harmonious sound)